 The Router then:

+i.
 Forwards the transformed event data to the desired destinations.

+ii.
 Stores the information in a separate table in the database.

-Once the transformed data reaches the destination, the event data from the router database is deleted by the Router.
+Once the transformed data reaches the destination, the event data from the Router database is deleted by the Router.

 The RudderStack backend can be customized with a variety of configuration options.
 Some of these options include backing up events to S3, rejecting malicious requests by defining the maximum size of the event, and more.

 Although the default configuration works just fine for most use-cases, RudderStack gives you the flexibility to customize it by tweaking the